The Riverside Route

 This route has the glorious River Teifi at its heart, combining a swim in the river itself with a run / walk and cycle along its riverbanks through the verdant Teifi Valley.
 You’ll visit the beautiful market town of Newcastle Emlyn en route, as well as the village of Cenarth - famed for its salmon, often seen leaping through the waterfall.
 Suitable for and adaptable to all fitness abilities.
 To follow the route, please follow the Google Map routes and detailed descriptions below (routes are not signposted).

 Head to the north of the county and the River Teifi for the start of your triathlon, where the river route at Llandysul provides the perfect spot to begin your picturesque challenge.
 Due to the challenging nature of the waters, we suggest a guided swim with an expert from Llandysul Paddlers.
 Starting at Llandysul Paddlers centre, you’ll enter the river where there’s a beautiful 750m swim downstream as it flows through the Teifi Valley - seeing the glorious wooded riverbank with views to the surrounding mountains (go under the road bridge and finish just before the bend in the river).
 Those in search of a more leisurely pace can 'River Bob' or Kayak their way downstream, with equipment and guiding again available through Llandysul Paddlers.
-A self-guided kayak trail begins near the Canoe Club in Llandysul and exits at Llangeler (grid reference SN377393), approx 5.2km; recommended for competent kayakers only.
+A self-guided kayak trail begins near the Canoe Club in Llandysul and exits at Llangeler (grid reference SN377393), approximately 5.2km; recommended for competent kayakers only.
 Alternatively, those after a self-guided swim challenge can take the plunge in Llandysul lake on site at Llandysul Paddlers, where 8 full swim laps of the lake’s perimeter will total 1.5km in distance for a truly Olympic challenge.

 CYCLE - Newcastle Emlyn Cycling Trail (24km)